Subodh-Garg/Chat-Search-App/README.md

 ##Synopsis
 A full-fledged chat application that displays text and images as part of the chat interface.
-Think of the following application: a user wishes to purchase an apparel item (a tshirt or a dress), user texts to a bot application, and the application shows the user a set of 10 photos of that apparel fetched using Flickr API.
+Think of the following application : a user wishes to purchase an apparel item (a tshirt or a dress), user texts to a bot application, and the application shows the user a set of 10 photos of that apparel fetched using Flickr API.
 The user can navigate through them and can text the bot to get 10 new photos.